AlexRobinson-/Redux-Fetch/docs/examples.md

   })
 )(Todo);
 ```

-When the api resolves, if it resolved with a `response` attribute, a `fetchSuccess` action will be dispatched, otherwise a `fetchFailure` action is dispatched.

 When a `fetchSuccess` action is dispatched, the ref will be marked as `SUCCESS`.
 When a `fetchFailure` action is dispatched, the ref will be marked as `FAILED`.